Halicery/JSON-VBAProject/JSONPATH.md

-## The Dot-notation syntax
+### The Dot-notation syntax

 The context item is represented by the dollar sign ($), which is the JSON TEXT itself in this case.
 Dot-notation consists of one or more field names separated by periods (.).
-The expression *walks* JSON objects by property names:
+The expression *walks* JSON objects along property names.
+The result of the expression is either:

+- another JSON object
+- JSON array value
+- JSON scalar value (string, number or literal)

 <details>
-<summary>Every dot-notation values</summary>
+<summary>Every dot-notation expressions</summary>

 ```
 JSON DATA                              JSON PATH EXPRESSION